Home · About · Store · Subscriptions · Ad rates · Submission guidelines · News · Contact us · Links · More

 Science Fiction Magazine editor Karl Johanson, and art director / assistant

 editor Stephanie Johanson, will be attending and speaking on several panels at Vcon 31.
-Stephanie Johanson will have artwork in
+Stephanie

-the Vcon art show, and Neo-opsis Science Fiction Magazine will have a table in
+Neo-opsis Science Fiction Magazine will have a table in the dealers’ room.

-be done through the Neo-opsis
+the Neo-opsis online

-online store.
+store.

 August